samanthamoss87/project-5/README.md

     <img src="readme-images/booking-success.png" alt="Booking Success">
 </div>

-- After booking a schedule user will redirect to the booking success page
+- After making the payment user will redirected to the successful page
-- Direct link for user to navigate to the dashboard
+- All the order information is here

 ## Contact